-Unfortunately, as this is the first version of map3d with GTK+, it is not as easy as other versions where you could just download and run.
-We hope to be able to do that again in the future, but for now we will attempt to make it as easy as possible for you.
+Unfortunately, with our move to GTK+ for window support, it is not as easy as past versions, which required just the download of an executable.
+We hope (in vain, perhaps) to be able to do that again in the future, but for now we will attempt to make installation as easy as we can.
 Simplified instructions will be in a README file which comes with each package, and are also listed below: